By: Marilyn L. Davis

 Other life situations started happening again.
-There was a familiarity with them, and I thought that I probably should explore other ways to behave and not my usual actions.
+There was a familiarity with them, and I thought that I probably should explore different ways to behave and not my usual actions.

 However, I was also unwilling to go with them.
-I made a decision to tell them I had plans that night but thanked them for inviting me.
+I decided to tell them I had plans that night but thanked them for inviting me.
 I knew that I was avoiding the truth, but I could not endanger my recovery by going to a bar.

 When I ran into them again about three weeks later, there was another invitation.
 This time, I told them that I was an alcoholic and that I could not jeopardize my recovery just to be social.
 Then I questioned whether this answer was too abrupt.